Privacy

 Use & disclosure of personal information

-Personal information about you will only be used for the purposes for which it was collected, for purposes reasonably related to those purposes, or as otherwise authorized or required by law.
+We use personal information only for the purposes it was collected, for related purposes, or as required or permitted by law.

-• maintaining the security of our website, systems, and records
+- Maintaining the security of our systems and services

 Disclosure to banking partners and financial institutions

-To provide services and meet our regulatory obligations, Payline may share personal information with:
+To provide services and meet our regulatory obligations, we may share personal information with:

 Service providers and third parties